 - Federal Laws: The Fair Labor Standards Act (FLSA) does not require employers to provide meal or extended rest breaks.

 - State Laws: Less than half of U.S. states require companies to provide a meal or rest break.
 In many of these states, workers who work over 6 hours at once must be allowed 30 minutes to eat or rest.
 To avoid fraud, many states also enforce that this time is taken in the middle of the shift and not at the beginning or end, to protect employees from losing their break.

 Of the states that do have break laws, some have employment laws which cover all employees; others cover specific industries and classifications of workers.
 Maryland, for example, has a "Shift Break Law" that covers some retail workers.
-Paid rest breaks are currently required by state law in California, Colorado, Illinois, Kentucky, Minnesota, Nevada, Vermont, and Washington.
+Paid rest breaks are currently required by state law in several states, including California, Colorado, Kentucky, Minnesota, Nevada, Vermont, and Washington.

 When breaks aren't stipulated by law, employers may have company policies in place that provide for a certain amount of break time per work shift.
 Union collective bargaining agreements may also provide for breaks from work.

 For example, an employee could be given a 30-minute lunch break (unpaid) and two 15-minute breaks (paid) during each eight-hour shift.
 Or, as another example, an employee could have a 20-minute break in the morning and an hour for lunch.

 For a six-hour shift, an employee could receive two 10-minute breaks or a 20-minute lunch break.
 Another option is giving an employee a break after a certain number of hours of work.
 For example, an employee might receive a 15-minute break after every 3 hours of work.